scionproto/scion/doc/dev/design/BorderRouter.rst

 to process packets in parallel.
 An optimal value should be derivable from the maximum latency of processing and forwarding a packet, the speed of the network interfaces and the number of available CPU cores.
+Since having more processing routines than number of CPU cores would just lead to swapping, the number of processing routines should nbe strictly smaller than the number of CPU cores because we also have to take the receivers, forwarders and slow-path processing routines into account that also require CPU time.

 Number of slow-path processing routines (M)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^